TiliaceaeSU/PBAT/README.md

 # Personalized Behavior-Aware Transformer for Multi-Behavior Sequential Recommendation
+This is the implementation of our work Personalized Behavior-Aware Transformer for Multi-Behavior Sequential Recommendation in ACM Multimedia 2023.
 ![](PBAT.jpg)

 </div>

 </div>
-The code is tested on an NVIDIA 3090 Platform.

 ## Quick Start
 0. install pytorch and other dependencies
 ```bash
 pip install -r requirements.txt
 ```
-run the model with a `yaml` configuration file like following:
+1. run the model with a `yaml` configuration file like following:
 ```bash
 python run.py fit --config src/configs/retail.yaml
 ```

+## Dataset
+Due to

 ## Cite us